 The Structure of a Mamluk Qur’an Manuscript

-The decoration fell into several categories:
+The decoration fell into several distinct categories:

-• Frontispieces and Finispieces: Elaborate double-page compositions at the beginning and end of the manuscript, often featuring geometric star patterns, interlacing arabesques, and dense floral arabesques (the wāq-wāq or split-leaf style).
+• Frontispieces and Finispieces: Elaborate double-page compositions at the beginning and end of the manuscript, often featuring geometric star patterns, interlacing arabesques, and dense floral scrolls (the wāq-wāq or split-leaf style).
 These served as visual thresholds into the sacred text.

-• Chapter Openings (Sura Headers): Each of the 114 sura (chapter) openings was marked with a decorated band or cartouche containing the sura’s name, its Meccan or Medinan origin, and the number of verses.
+• Chapter Openings (Sura Headers): Each of the 114 sura openings was marked with a decorated band or cartouche containing the sura’s name, its Meccan or Medinan origin, and the number of verses.
 These were executed in gold and vibrant blues, reds, and greens.

 • Verse Markers: Small rosettes, teardrops, or circular devices made of gold dots and colored circles indicated the end of each verse (aya).
 Larger, more elaborate markers appeared every fifth or tenth verse to aid recitation and memorization.